-While it may be the policy of certain institutions to consider postdoctoral fellowships an academic appointment, for the purpose of this funding opportunity, it is not considered to be one.
+While it may be the policy of certain institutions to consider a postdoctoral fellowship an academic appointment, for the purpose of the Exploration competition, it is not considered to be one.

-I am the nominated principal investigator, and I want to submit my notice of intent to apply, but one of my co-applicants has not accepted their invitation and another is showing that their eligibility is still pending.
+I am the NPI and I want to submit my NOI, but one of my co-applicants has not accepted their invitation and the eligibility of another is shown as still pending.
 Can I still submit?

-You must have at least one other participant (co-principal investigator or co-applicant) whose status is eligible for you to be able to submit your NOI.
-You may add a co-principal investigator and/or co-applicant(s) during the LOI stage.
-If they do not accept their invitation and/or complete their registration properly before the LOI submission deadline, they will not be part of your project.
+You must have at least one other participant (co-PI or co-applicant) whose status is “eligible” for you to be able to submit your NOI.
+You may add a co-PI and/or co-applicants during the full application stage.
+If they do not accept their invitation and/or complete their registration properly before the full application submission deadline, they will not be part of your project.

-I am the nominated principal investigator, and I have just been informed that one of my co-applicants is on another NOI.
+I am the NPI, and I have just been informed that one of my co-applicants is on another NOI.
 What do I do?

 The co-applicant will need to decide which project they want to be involved with.
-Should you need to remove a co-applicant, go to the Participants section of your application and click on the Remove link beside their name.
-Please note that you must have at least one other eligible participant (co-principal investigator or co-applicant) to be able to submit.
+Should you need to remove a co-applicant, go to the Participants section of your application and click Remove beside their name.
+You must have at least one other eligible participant (co-PI or co-applicant) to be able to submit an NOI.

-As a nominated principal investigator, my affiliation will change between now and March 31, 2020 (the start date of the grant).
+I am an NPI, and my affiliation will change between now and March 31, 2021 (the start date of the grant).
 How do I manage my affiliations in the Convergence Portal?

-In the Convergence Portal, you must add all of your current affiliations and identify your primary affiliation.
-You must also include the affiliation associated with your NOI, even if you have not yet started the appointment.
-Therefore, you should enter both your current and upcoming affiliations.
-You should indicate your current affiliation as your primary one; however, in the eligibility profile, you should select your upcoming affiliation when asked to choose the one associated with your application.
+In the Convergence Portal, include all of your current affiliations and identify your primary affiliation.
+Include the affiliation associated with your NOI, even if you have not yet started the appointment.
+Enter both your current and upcoming affiliations, indicating your current affiliation as your primary one.
+In the eligibility profile, when asked to choose the affiliation associated with your application, select your upcoming one.

 How will the competition results be communicated to applicants?

-Funding decisions will be communicated to applicants by March 31, 2020, through Notifications of Decision accessible through the Convergence Portal.
+Funding decisions will be communicated to applicants by March 31, 2021, through Notifications of Decision, accessible through the Convergence Portal.

 My institution is providing financial and in-kind support for this project.
 How do I attach a letter to demonstrate their commitment to my project?

 There is no mechanism to include a letter of support in the application.
-A description of the support can be included in the Budget Justification section.
+You can include a description of the support in the budget justification section.

 Is there a limit on how many applications can come from one institution?

-No, there are no quotas or limits to the number of applications from one institution, but research administrators are expected to only submit applications that comply with eligibility requirements and fit the program (i.e., are high risk, high reward and interdisciplinary)
+No, there are no quotas or limits to the number of applications from one institution, but research administrators are expected to only submit applications that comply with eligibility requirements and fit the program (are high risk, high reward and interdisciplinary).

-Why can’t I find an NOI from a nominated principal investigator from my institution?
+Why can’t I find an NOI from an NPI from my institution?

-The list of NOIs that a research administrator can view is based on the affiliation that nominated principal investigators have selected in their eligibility profile.
-Before contacting the Helpdesk, please confirm with the nominated principal investigator that your institution is selected as their primary affiliation in their eligibility profile.
+The list of NOIs that a research administrator can view is based on the affiliation the NPI selected in their eligibility profile.
+Before contacting the Helpdesk, please confirm with the NPI that they selected your institution as their primary affiliation in the Participant Eligibility section.

-How do I return an application to the nominated principal investigator?
+How do I return an application to the NPI?

 If the status of the application is:

-- in progress, there is no need to return it as the nominated principal investigator has not yet submitted it;
+- in progress, there is no need to return it, as the NPI has not yet submitted it to the research administrator;

-- received by agency, it can no longer be returned as the RGO has already forwarded it to the agencies.
+- received by agency, it can no longer be returned to the applicant, as it has already been forwarded it to the agencies.

-How do I confirm that a co-principal investigator from a different institution is an early career researcher (ECR)?
+How do I confirm that a co-PI from a different institution is an ECR?

 There is no prescribed method for doing so; however, options include:

-- contacting the co-principal investigator to obtain the necessary information from them; or
+- contacting the co-PI for the necessary information; or

-- contacting the co-principal investigator’s RGO to request their confirmation of the individual’s ECR status.
+- asking the co-PI’s research administrator to confirm the individual’s ECR status.

 The same terms and conditions are used in the Research Portal.
-There is no formal mechanism for notifying institutions if any of their employees are co-principal investigators or co-applicants in an application.
-A nominated principal investigator’s research grants office is responsible for informing the institutions.
+There is no formal mechanism for notifying institutions if any of their employees are co-PIs or co-applicants in an application.
+An NPI’s research administrator is responsible for informing the institutions.
 Each institution can develop their own processes to address this clause.
 No copies of the written approval will be requested from the agencies for submission.